About Us

 Robert Stephenson-Padron OBE

 Bob is the managing director of Penrose Care.
 Penrose Care became an Accredited Living Wage Employer in 2012 and as such, is Belsize Village’s first Accredited Living Wage Employer.
 Bob was named an Officer of the Order of the British Empire (OBE) in the Queen’s Platinum Jubilee Birthday Honours List on June 1, 2022 for services to social care and received his OBE medal from His Majesty King Charles III at Windsor Castle on Februray 14, 2023.
+On April 25, 2024, the City of London Court of Common Council voted to admit Mr Padron as a Freeman of the City of London.

 Bob is the main organizers of and the event manager (volunteer) of the Belsize Village Streatery.
 Prior to Penrose Care, Mr. Stephenson-Padron was a healthcare equity research analyst at Merrill Lynch and Barclays Capital.